Chapter I: Of the Economic Science

 For example, what is profit?
 That which remains for the manager after he has paid all the expenses.
 Now, the expenses consist of the labour performed and the materials consumed; or, in fine, wages.
 What, then, is the wages of a worker?
 The least that can be given him; that is, we do not know.
 What should be the price of the merchandise put upon the market by the manager?
 The highest that he can obtain; that is, again, we do not know.
 Political economy prohibits the supposition that the prices of merchandise and labour can be fixed, although it admits that they can be estimated; and that for the reason, say the economists, that estimation is essentially an arbitrary operation, which never can lead to sure and certain conclusions.
 How, then, shall we find the relation between two unknowns which, according to political economy, cannot be determined?
 Thus political economy proposes insolvable problems; and yet we shall soon see that it must propose them, and that our century must solve them.
 That is why I said that the Academy of Moral Sciences, in offering for competition the question of the relation of profits and wages, spoke unconsciously, spoke prophetically.

-Considering producer and consumer as a single individual, whose recompense is naturally equal to his product; then dividing this product into two parts, one which rewards the producer for his outlay, another which represents his profit, according to the axiom that all labour should leave an excess, -we have to determine the relation of one of these parts to the other.
-This done, it will be easy to deduce the ratio of the fortunes of these two classes of men, employers and wage-labourers, as well as account for all commercial oscillations.
+Considering producer and consumer as a single individual, whose recompense is naturally equal to his product; then dividing this product into two parts, one which rewards the producer for his outlay, another which represents his profit, according to the axiom that all labour should leave a surplus, we have to determine the relation of one of these parts to the other.
+This done, it will be easy to deduce the ratio of the fortunes of these two classes of men, employers and employees, as well as account for all commercial oscillations.
 This will be a series of corollaries to add to the demonstration.

 Now, that such a relation may exist and be estimated, there must necessarily be a law, internal or external, which governs wages and prices; and since, in the present state of things, wages and prices vary and oscillate continually, we must ask what are the general facts, the causes, which make value vary and oscillate, and within what limits this oscillation takes place.